danielpalmares/happy/README.md

 ## Technologies

-The next tools were used in the project:
+These tools were used in the project:

 - [Node.js](https://nodejs.org/en/)
 - [React](https://pt-br.reactjs.org/)